An alternative to the Teukolsky equation: A hidden symmetry

 \section{A hidden symmetry}

 The angular and the radial parts of the Teukolsky equation have the same singularity structure: two regular singular points and one irregular singular point.
-One can rewrite them as the normal form of the confluent Heun equation \cite{aminov2020}.
+One can rewrite them as the normal form of the CHE \cite{aminov2020}.
 The relation between the Teukolsky equation and the confluent Heun equation was discussed in detail in \cite{fiziev2009, fiziev2010}.
 For the angular part, we change the variable $z=(1+x)/2$, and define $y(z):=\sqrt{1-x^2}{}_sS_{\ell m}(x)/2$.
 Then we obtain

 where $Q(z)$ takes the form